tarwn/lessthandot-hugo/blogs/content/posts/2012-04-10-columnstore-index-index-statistics.md

 Reviewing the results, the on\_disk\_size typically draws attention right away.
 This column will undoubtedly be useful in determining the space utilized by both the dictionaries and the segments that make up a columnstore index.
-This can also be seen in Eric Hanson’s query to return the various size statistics of the segments and dictionaries by calculating from the bytes value in the on\_disk\_size column and referring back to the column_id it specifically relates to.
+This can also be seen in Eric Hanson's query to return the various size statistics of the segments and dictionaries by calculating from the bytes value in the on\_disk\_size column and referring back to the column_id it specifically relates to.

 It can also be seen from the top results from the dictionaries catalog view that each column_id relates back to the segements view to determine the actual number of segments a column contains.